Thoracic Oncology Program

 A Multidisciplinary Approach to Your Lung Cancer Care

-State-of-the-Art Lung Cancer Treatments
+State-of-the-Art Lunch Cancer Treatments

 The Thoracic Oncology Program is at the forefront of using new drugs and new combinations of radiation therapy, surgery and chemotherapy to improve treatment success of patients with every type of lung cancer.
 Patients for whom conventional therapies have proven ineffective may be able to gain access to new or experimental therapies for lung cancer through national clinical trials in which Jefferson participates.